 Funchal is the beautiful charming capital of Madeira Island with plenty of rooftop terraces.
-Some of the hotels and Airbnbs in Funchal even have their own rooftop terrace which will give you a wonderful opportunity to see the sunset.
+Some of the hotels and Airbnbs in Funchal even have their own rooftop terrace.
+This will give you a wonderful opportunity to see the sunset over the city.

 But if your accommodation doesn’t have a rooftop terrace, then there are enough restaurants in Funchal that do have a rooftop terrace with sunset view!
 Some hotels also have the option to dine in as day guest.
 This will give you the opportunity to experience their wonderful rooftop terraces without having to stay there.
 A few recommendations are;